Pictet Water Fund

 Fossil fuel exploration exclusion - direct involvement

-The fund manager excludes companies with direct involvement in fossil fuel exploration (eg coal, oil and gas companies)
+Excludes companies and other assets with direct involvement in fossil fuel exploration (eg coal, oil and gas companies)

 Fossil fuel exploration exclusion – indirect involvement

-TCFD reporting requirement (Becoming IFRS)
+TCFD / IFRS reporting requirement

-Will only invest in companies that report greenhouse gas emissions reduction strategies in line with the framework set out the by the Taskforce for Climate Related Financial Disclosure, which is increasingly becoming mandatory.
+Will only invest in companies that report greenhouse gas emissions in line with this international reporting framework.
 See https://www.fsb-tcfd.org/ https ://www.ifrs.org/sustainability/tcfd/ Social / Employment

 Social policy

-Find funds that have policies which set out their approach to social issues (e.g. human rights, labour standards, equal opportunities, child labour and adherence to internationally recognised codes such as the UN Global Compact).
-Funds with social policies typically avoid companies with low standards or work to encourage higher standards.
+Has policies which set out their approach to social issues (e.g. human rights, labour standards, equal opportunities, child labour and/or adherence to internationally recognised codes such as the UN Global Compact).
+Strategies with social policies typically avoid companies with low standards and/or work to encourage higher standards.
 See fund information for detail.

 Favours companies with strong social policies